hsivritepe/job-hunter-express/FEATURES.md

 ## 📝 Notes

--   Priority should be given to core job posting and application features
+-   Priority should be given to core job application tracking features
 -   User experience should be the primary focus for frontend development
 -   Security and data privacy should be considered at every step
 -   Mobile-first approach for responsive design
 -   Regular testing and code reviews should be maintained
+-   Focus on helping users track and improve their job search process
+-   Activity logging is crucial for maintaining a complete job search history

 ## 🎯 Next Sprint Goals

-1. Complete user authentication UI
+1. ✅ Complete user authentication UI
-2. Implement job posting backend API
+2. Implement job application tracking backend API
-3. Create job listing frontend components
+3. Create job application frontend components
+4. Add activity logging and timeline functionality
-4. Add basic search functionality
+5. Add basic search and filtering functionality
-5. Set up proper error handling and validation
+6. Set up proper error handling and validation

 ---